Total sends fire-fighting ships near N.Sea gas leak

-LONDON/PARIS France's Total (TOTF.PA) sent fire-fighting ships close to the scene of a gas leak from its North Sea Elgin platform on Thursday as a large gas cloud led to fears of an explosion.
+LONDON/PARIS France's Total sent fire-fighting ships to wait near the scene of a gas leak from its North Sea Elgin platform, which has created fears a large gas cloud could explode.

-The company said the gas originated thousands of metres below the seabed, which engineers said might mean that a relief well - one possible option to stop the leak - could take months to drill.
+The company said the gas was originating thousands of meters below the sea bed, which engineers said might mean that a relief well - one possible option to stop the leak - could take months to drill.

-Total has not yet found a way to stop the gas leak.

-"The bad news is that the leak is continuing and that it reduces the possibility it could be plugged by sand or other material," Frederic Hauge, head of leading Norwegian green group Bellona, which has a team of oil experts monitoring Total's response, told Reuters.
+"The leak is from a (gas) well that was plugged one year ago and from a rock formation in about 4,000 meters depth," a company spokeswoman in Aberdeen said on Thursday.

 "The wind is pushing the gas cloud in the opposite direction (from the platform).
-At this time, the circumstances are rather favourable," Jacques-Emmanuel Saulnier, Total's head of communication at Total said in an interview published on its website.
+At this time, the circumstances are rather favorable," Jacques-Emmanuel Saulnier, head of communication at Total said in an interview published on Total's website.

 "A gas cloud is always a fire hazard," he added.